Axiom stream feature lets you process and analyze high volumes of high-velocity data from a variety of sources in real time.

 Upon selecting a dataset, you are immediately taken to the live event stream for that dataset:

-You can click on an event to be taken to the event details slideout:
+You can click an event to be taken to the event details slideout:

 On this slide-out, you can copy individual field values, or copy the entire event as JSON.

-As with the Analytics page, the Steam page provides access to a powerful filter builder right in the toolbar:
+As with the Analytics view, the Steam view provides access to a powerful filter builder right on the toolbar:

-It provides all the features of the filter bar on the Analytics page, and so please review that documentation for more information.
+It provides all the features of the filter bar in the Analytics view.
+See documentation for more information.

 The stream has two time modes: